 Before getting rid of sugar ants, first locate and then follow their visible trail as far as you can—this will help you determine their entry point into your home and give you a starting point for remediation.
 After locating the trail and entry point, decide which type of natural or chemical method you want to use.
 Here are a few different forms of ant control:

 If you want to stay away from harsh chemicals when treating a sugar ant infestation, try the following natural home remedies:

-For additional ways to get rid of sugar ants, try the following chemical solutions.
+For other ant control methods, try the following chemical solutions.
 Before using these methods, make sure you read the instructions and take necessary safety precautions to protect yourself from harmful chemicals.
 Additionally, be sure to keep chemical solutions away from pets and children.

 If you notice sugar ant nests outside your home, take steps to get rid of them immediately to prevent them from entering your home.
 A sugar ant nest resembles a mini volcano—a little mound with a small hole on top.
 To remove one of these nests, follow these tips:

-Since sugar ants are most prevalent between March and September, take countermeasures throughout the year to prevent them from entering your home.
+Since these black ants are most prevalent between March and September, take countermeasures throughout the year to prevent them from entering your home.